Iandiehard/diag-client-lib/README.md

 ```cmake
 BUILD_WITH_DLT : ON
 ```
+Note: DLT logging is not supported in Windows.
+So, CMake Flag must be switched OFF.

 ### Documentation in diag-client-lib
 Diagnostic Client Library uses doxygen to generate the documentation of the public api's.